Core Features

 Using On-Device Dictation

 Open a note, tap the microphone icon in the formatting toolbar's right rail, grant permission once, and speak.
-Tap Insert Text to add the transcription at your cursor.
+Text streams directly into your note at the cursor and auto-saves as you go.
+Tap the mic again to stop.
 Audio and transcription stay on your device.

 Why On-Device